 The biggest feud in Detroit isn’t over competing muscle cars, Motown legends or sports teams.

-The dispute that cuts deepest from some Detroiters boils down to an all-beef hotdog topped with beanless chili, white onions and yellow mustard.
+The dispute that cuts deepest from some Detroiters boils down to the coney dog, an all-beef hot dog topped with beanless chili, white onions and yellow mustard.
 You’re either going to get your famous Detroit Coney dog at American Coney Island or Lafayette Coney Island.
 And the tiny stretch of sidewalk between the two landmark restaurants is hardly middle ground for Detroiters.

 Detroit’s Coney culture runs deep, though the feud is, in all actuality, mostly friendly — more driven by locals’ allegiances than the restaurants themselves.
 And completing the Coney Challenge (trying both and choosing your favorite) is so delicious you might just have to repeat it once.
 Or twice.
 To be absolutely sure of your decision, of course.